Meeco/docs/platform/tenants-organisations-and-end-users.md

 Within Meeco’s Secure Value Exchange (SVX) platform, different entities have been developed for different purposes.
 Understanding the difference between these entities, how it maps to users and organisations is important, as it will help you to understand the responsibilities of each.

-It is worth noting that regardless of whether you are using Meeco’s APIs, or if you are interacting via our [Portal](/platform/portal.md), the different users and organisations are consistent across both.
+It is worth noting that regardless of whether you are using Meeco’s APIs or interacting via the [Portal](/platform/portal.md) or [Wallet Dashboard](/platform/wallet.md#wallet-dashboard), these entities and their roles are consistent across all surfaces.

 ## Users and Organisations Explained